EnergizeUT Official Horizontal

 Lindsey graduated with a Bachelor of Arts in Psychology from Columbia University in 2019.

-• Marilu Hastings, Chair
+• Marilu Hastings

 Executive Vice President of the Cynthia and George Mitchell Foundation